 All applications must be complete and received by the Graduate School of Arts and Sciences by January 5 to be considered for our doctoral program.

 When will I hear from BU?

 All students who have completed files by January 5 will receive information about their admissions status by April 15th for the doctoral program.
 Applicants who complete their applications after January 5 will receive information about their admissions status at a later time.

 What are the possible outcomes of my application to BU?

+All admitted students are offered five years of fellowship support, which means we cannot accept more than a certain number of applicants.
 We receive far more applications than we have spots in our first year class.
 Therefore, most applicants cannot be accepted.
-We also receive many more applications for financial aid than the number of first year fellowships that we presently have.
-Therefore most students cannot be offered financial aid.
-When you receive your decision letter, you will be placed in one of five admissions categories:
+When you receive your decision letter, you will be placed in one of three admissions categories: